 I am a postdoctoral researcher at the Max Planck Institute for Astrophysics (MPA) in Garching, working with Prof. Dr. Sherry Suyu on a joint lensing and dynamics project.

-After graduating at the University of Stuttgart, I joined the Max Planck Institute for Astronomy (MPIA), where I recently finished my PhD project on “Compact elliptical galaxies”, under the supervision of Dr. Remco van den Bosch and Dr. Glenn van de Ven.
+Prior to this, I graduated from the University of Stuttgart and then joined the Max Planck Institute for Astronomy (MPIA), where I recently finished my PhD project on “Compact elliptical galaxies”, under the supervision of Dr. Remco van den Bosch and Dr. Glenn van de Ven.

 My research encompasses the investigation of elliptical galaxies, by means of orbit-based dynamical models.
 For this purpose, I acquire deep photometric and spectroscopic observations, with both ground- and space-based telescopes.
 I aim to understand the formation and evolution of elliptical galaxies, the structure and content of their luminous and dark matter distribution as well as the link between their stellar mass, dark mass and their central supermassive black hole.